 Our cover illustration this week shows the Royal Envoy, G-AEXX, bought in 1937 by the Air Council for the King’s Flight.
 A standard Envoy with a specially arranged cabin, the aircraft is painted in the Guards colours and has silver wings.

-Fast and frequent services by air routes for correspondence overseas.
 The aeroplane and the flying boat have brought about a revolutionary change in world communications.
 Letters and postcards for most European countries and for certain Empire countries are now forwarded by air in ordinary course.
 Not only do letters now reach their destination far more quickly than in former days, but the service is much more frequent.
-This chapter is contributed by Sidney Howard.

 Romance of Ballooning Photogravure Supplement - 2